GreatDrake/jem-jax/README.md

 # jem-jax

-JAX implementation of Joint-Energy Model from [Your Classifier is Secretly an Energy Based Model and You Should Treat it Like One](https://arxiv.org/abs/1912.03263).
+JAX implementation of Joint Energy-based Model from [Your Classifier is Secretly an Energy Based Model and You Should Treat it Like One](https://arxiv.org/abs/1912.03263).